Eurovent: History

-1990-1999: Industry expansion

 In 1991, Eurovent, together with its partner associations from Canada, Japan and the United States, founded the International Council of Air-conditioning and Refrigeration Manufacturers Association (ICARMA), a cross-national organisation bringing together representatives from HVACR associations worldwide.
-Today, ICARHMA (with the heating sector being added over time) members meet once a year, now also including associations from Australia, Brazil, China and South Korea.
+Today, ICARHMA (with the heating sector being added over time) members meet once a year, now also including associations from other regions of the world.

 In June 1996, further cooperation between CECOMAF and Eurovent finally led to the merger of the two associations into the European Committee of Air Handling and Refrigeration Equipment Manufacturers, known as Eurovent/CECOMAF.

-2000-2010: Effects of the European Single Market
+2000 to present

 With the beginning of the new millennium, European legislation proliferated and Eurovent redefined its priorities to deal with a selection of them.
 In general, the Working Groups covered one or more of the laws applying to their products.

 In 2007, it was decided to change the name of the association from CECOMAF/Eurovent to simply Eurovent.
 By now, the European politicians and legislators noted that, in order to ensure a properly functioning Single Market and the reaching of common goals, it was necessary to introduce directly applicable laws (so-called EU Regulations).
 Eurovent became more actively involved in the decision-making procedures, representing the major part of the HVACR industry.

 This was also the period during which legislators realised that product legislation needed to be accompanied by mandatory standards, in order to ease the manner in which presumption of conformity could be shown by manufacturers.